RZZT/website/_minutes/2018-04-13-directors-meeting.md

 The Directors unanimously agreed via email before the meeting to adopt the following policy:

-" To transfer funds from PayPal to the linked Transferwise account on a case-by-case basis prior to transactions that are not able to receive funds from the Company's PayPal account, otherwise to retain all funds in the PayPal account unless extenuating circumstances (to be determined at the discretion of the Board) arise. "
+"To transfer funds from PayPal to the linked Transferwise account on a case-by-case basis prior to transactions that are not able to receive funds from the Company's PayPal account, otherwise to retain all funds in the PayPal account unless extenuating circumstances (to be determined at the discretion of the Board) arise. "

 Matthew mentioned potential costs associated with conversion fees each time a PayPal to Transferwise transaction is performed, and that until technology permits there is no recourse for avoiding said fees.